TheCodingJsoftware/HBNI-Audio/README.md

    - `POSTGRES_USER`: The username to use when connecting to the PostgreSQL server.
    - `POSTGRES_PASSWORD`: The password to use when connecting to the PostgreSQL server.
    - `STATIC_RECORDINGS_PATH`: The path to the directory where the archived broadcasts are stored.
-   - `STATIC_PATH`: The path to the directory where the static files are stored.
+   - `RECORDINGS_STATUS_PATH`: The path to the file where the recording status is stored.
+   - `SECRET_KEY`: A secret key used for session management.
+   - `HBNI_STREAMING_PASSWORD`: The password used to access the HBNI Audio Streaming Service.

 4. Run the application by executing the following command: